w7rus/nodejs_steambot/README.md

 # nodejs_steambot
-A Simple bot i made to boost up games playtime, manage friends (autoblock spamming bots) and also invite members to groups using special commands.
+A simple node-steam-user bot
 ## Features

-* Use shared secret key to generate Steam Guard App code
-* Use login key to login without need for Steam Guard App code
-* Set default persona state
-* Add games for gameplay time boost (up to 32 at once)
+* Set games for gameplay time idle (up to 32 at once)
-* Set/Use passphase as auth code for account managing commands
-* Set/Use auto-reply mode and/or auto-reply message when having gameplay time boost active
+* Send commands with passphrase to bot using Steam chat
+* Automatic replies, command validation, mirror messages
+* Use shared secret key to generate Steam Guard codes
+## Features (Planned)
+* Manage friend/group invite requests
-* Auto-manage friend requests
+* Accept friend requests if user's rank is higher than set in config
-* Auto-manage group requests
-* Auto-Block friend requests with name that contains URL
-* Auto-Block friends with messages received that contains URL
-* Decline friend requests if account rank less than given
+* Reject friend requests if user's rank is less than set in config
-* Enable/Disable usage of **/friend.inv** command
+* Reject friend requests if user has URL in name
+* Unfriend/Block friends which send URLs in Steam chat

 ## Getting Started
 ### Installing